 Here’s a handy list summarizing useful items around your kitchen that aid fast estimations:

-Combining these tools cleverly lets you tackle most kitchen tasks requiring precise amounts even without electronic devices.
+Combining these tools cleverly lets you tackle most kitchen tasks requiring reasonably accurate amounts even without electronic devices.

 Key Takeaways: How To Measure 100 Grams Without A Scale